 Unlined Class I Landfill or Class II Landfill

-Currently, all Class II landfills and two Class I landfills in Alaska are operating without geomembrane liners.
-Although polluted soil may be disposed of in an unlined Class I or Class II landfill with prior approval from the landfill and SWP, some of those landfills do not accept polluted soil due to their limited disposal capacity and/or concerns about additional monitoring for hazardous constituents that may be required.
-To obtain SWP approval for the disposal, the soil generator and landfill operator must submit to the SWP a polluted soil demonstration in accordance with 18 AAC 60.025(d-e).
-The SWP will review the demonstration and issue an approval if the demonstration meets the regulatory criteria.
+Currently, all Class II landfills and two Class I landfills in Alaska operate without geomembrane liners.
+Although polluted soil may be disposed of in an unlined Class I or Class II landfill with prior SWP approval, some of those landfills do not accept polluted soil due to their limited disposal capacity and/or concerns about additional monitoring for hazardous constituents that may be required.
+To obtain approval for the disposal, the soil generator must submit a polluted soil demonstration to the SWP in accordance with 18 AAC 60.025(d-e).
+An approval will then be issued if the demonstration meets the regulatory criteria.
 Approvals are issued on a case-by-case basis.
 There are no blanket approvals for polluted soil disposals in unlined Class I and Class II landfills.

 Polluted Soil Disposal Demonstration Under 18 AAC 60.025(d-e)

 A polluted soil disposal demonstration is necessary to provide assurance that there will be no adverse impacts to nearby surface water or groundwater, to public health, and to the environment from placement of polluted soil in the landfill.

 Polluted Soil Disposal Demonstration Procedure

 In order to approve the disposal of polluted soil in an unlined landfill, SWP must find that the demonstration satisfies the following criteria listed in 18 AAC 60.025(d):

 - The waste in the landfill cannot be washed into nearby surface water, and leachate from the landfill cannot reach nearby surface water.

 - The polluted soil disposed in the landfill will not cause a threat to public health, safety, or welfare, or to the environment.